amigoslibraryservices/lcp-docker/README.md

     ```
 7. Wait till the database starts and is ready to connect to using the following command:
     ```bash
-    docker-compose logs -f database
+    sudo docker-compose logs database
     ```
-8. After the database is fully up and ready restart `lcpserver`, `lsdserver`, and `testfrontend`:
+8. Although the LCP containers were started in step 6, they failed because there was no database configured.
+Now that the database is available, restart `lcpserver`, `lsdserver`, and `testfrontend`:
     ```bash
     sudo docker-compose up -d
     ```